RightsCon Participation and Privacy

 At its core, RightsCon is a platform and a gathering space for those working to defend and extend our human rights in the most challenging of circumstances.
 It is a convening designed to bring practitioners across stakeholder lines together, in order to build an agenda for a rights-respecting digital future.

-As hosts, our number one priority in planning RightsCon is to ensure that we take all necessary and appropriate steps to protect vulnerable and at risk groups.
-It is our aim for RightsCon to be and remain a safe space for open discussions, where community members can participate without fear of harassment or harm.
+As hosts, our number one priority in planning RightsCon is to ensure that we take the necessary and appropriate steps to protect vulnerable and at risk groups.
+It is our aim for RightsCon to be and remain a space for open discussions, where community members can participate without fear of harassment or harm.

 Participation

 RightsCon is a public event, meaning that anyone can register and attend.
 While this public registration allows us to be inclusive and representative of diverse voices, we recognize, on the other hand, the potential implications this may have for participants who have taken considerable risk to be present and participate.
+Ahead of each event, we’ll share specific safety, security, and health guidelines with registered participants.

 Privacy

+In an online setting, participants will not have different colored lanyards, and as a result, we request all participants refrain from filming, photographing, or posting on social media about any other participant without their express permission.
 In every session, we ask that facilitators announce the level of privacy expected from participants, which may range from open attribution, to Chatham House rule, to no attribution.
 All participants should listen to and respect these guidelines.

 Suspending or Revoking Participation

-• is found to be in violation of our Code of Conduct or our event policies;
+- be in violation of our Code of Conduct or our event policies;

-• otherwise acts contrary to our values.
+- otherwise acts contrary to our values.